16 Comments

 Obligatory departure and deportation

 While Peru isn’t actively pursuing overstayers and you usually can even get through a random police check without anyone bothering to check your immigration status, it is always possible that you are at the wrong time in the wrong place with the wrong people.
-Being additionally in the country on an expired tourist visa / authorization isn’t ideal.
+Being additionally in the country on an expired tourist visa / stay as a tourist isn’t ideal.
 Even though depending on the circumstances and extremely rarely enforced if you just overstayed, the Peruvian Foreigner Law allows in such cases that the foreign tourist can get a “salida obligatoria” (obligatory departure) notice; so, you must leave the country either immediately or within a certain time frame.
 Be aware that since April 2023 additionally a re-entry ban for up to 5 years can be imposed.
 If you don’t leave, you face deportation and, additionally, as well since April 2023, a re-entry ban of up to 15 years.

 Even though the salido obligatoria and the deportation are rare when it comes to “normal” overstayers, a corrupt officer might use these options to threaten you, intimidate you or even bring you to the police station, just to then offer helping you out of this unpleasant situation for a certain "financial contribution".